raspberrypi/rpi-imager/README.md

 #### Building

-Building Raspberry Pi Imager on Windows is best done with Visual Studio Code (or a derivative).
+Building Raspberry Pi Imager on macOS is best done with Visual Studio Code (or a derivative).

 - Open Visual Studio Code, and select 'Clone repo'.
 Give it the git url of this project.
 - Open the CMake plugin settings, and set the following Configure Args: